rockthejvm/rockthejvm.github.io/_posts/2024-04-20-websockets2.md

 ```
 In our case instead of completely deleting the user, we replace the name with `deletedUser` with the help of an `UPDATE` statement, so that we keep the messages in the database even if the user doesn't exist:

-However, for the case of Rooms, we'll be completely deleting a room that matches a particular `RoomId` using a `DELETE` statement:
+However, for the case of `Room`s, we'll be completely deleting a `room` that matches a particular `RoomId` using a `DELETE` statement:
 ```scala
 private object SqlCommands {
   ...